Mazamars312/Analogue_Pocket_Neogeo/README.md

 * [Jorge Cwik] (fx68k@fxatari.com) The FX68K M68000 cycle accurate, fully synchronous CPU
 * [sorg - Alexey Melnikov] (https://github.com/sorgelig) Has created many of the special chips in the core and operates the Mister distribution
 * [Mister team](https://github.com/MiSTer-devel) Everyone that is in this to build great cores
+* [paulb-nl] (https://github.com/paulb-nl) Great finds on the last sprites not getting rendered, JT11 bug fixes for sound in cores and the C1 wait stat bugs.
 * Please advise if there are others in this core as I do want to thank them and make sure they are supported on this.

 ## Special Thanks